Soul of a New Machine

-Soul of a New Machine is the debut studio album by American heavy metal band Fear Factory, released on August 25, 1992 by Roadrunner Records.
-Although this record was Fear Factory's first studio album to be released, it was actually their second album to be recorded, after Concrete, which was recorded in 1991 but not released until 11 years later.
-The album was remastered and re-released on October 5, 2004 in a digipak, packaged together with the remastered Fear Is the Mindkiller EP.
+Soul of a New Machine is the debut album studio by American industrial metal band Fear Factory, released on August 25, 1992, by Roadrunner Records.
+Although it was Fear Factory's first album to be released, it was actually their second album recorded.
+The demo album, Concrete was recorded in 1991 but not released until 11 years later.
+Soul of a New Machine is a combination of death metal and industrial metal with other elements such as grindcore.

+Soul of a New Machine was remastered and re-released on October 5, 2004, in a digipak, together with the remastered Fear Is the Mindkiller EP.

 Overview

 Guitarist Dino Cazares has stated that Soul of a New Machine is a concept album, concerning man's creation of a machine that could be either technological or governmental.
-It was also confirmed by bassist Christian Olde Wolbers in an interview.
-The particular concept would later play a more prominent role in some of Fear Factory's later albums.
+Bassist Christian Olde Wolbers described it the same way.

-Although Jason Birchmeier of AllMusic described the album as ushering in the alternative metal era of the 1990s, Soul of a New Machine is instead generally described as death metal, but with elements of genres like industrial metal and, to some extent, grindcore.
+Jason Birchmeier of AllMusic described the album as ushering in the alternative metal era of the 1990s.
+Soul of a New Machine has also been described as death metal and industrial metal with elements of grindcore.
 Author Colin Larkin of The Encyclopedia of Popular Music wrote "Soul of a New Machine established Fear Factory as a genuine death metal force, with a good collection of songs delivered with originality and ferocity."

 The record featured a different conceptual style from Fear Factory's later works.
 "Martyr" is about someone who dies for a cause; "Leechmaster" is about relationship problems; "Scapegoat" was based on how Cazares was once wrongfully accused by the law; "Crisis" is an anti-war song; "Crash Test" concerns animal testing and "Suffer Age" is based on serial killer John Wayne Gacy.
 The other songs contain different themes.
 Samples from the movies Full Metal Jacket, Blade Runner, and Apocalypse Now are heard sporadically throughout the album.

-Then-bassist Andrew Shives only played live with the group; the bass tracks on the album were performed by Dino Cazares (though Shives was credited as the band's bassist on the album).
-In 1993 Fear Factory released a 7" single under their Spanish name Factorio De Miedo called Sangre De Ninos.
-This is the only material that was ever recorded in a studio with Andrew Shives on bass.
-He was forced to leave the band due to some internal disputes and was replaced by Christian Olde Wolbers in December 1993.

-Professional wrestler Jerry Lynn used the song "Scapegoat" as his theme music during his time in Extreme Championship Wrestling.
-"Big God/Raped Souls" was used in The Crow: City of Angels.